marsherino/flatbox-bugfromstreetsremix/hardware-rev5/README.md

 Note that not all of the pins on the RP2040 are used in the layout of the Flatbox rev5, but I solder all of them for the sake of completeness and to better secure the board.

 7. Prepare to place the tact switches.
 The housing for the switch will have a longer side and a shorter side with a foot in each of the four corners.
-Line up the switches so that the long side is parallel to the side of the PCB.
+Line up the switches so that the long side is parallel to the left or right side of the PCB.
 This will be obvious when you do it; there's only one way they fit into the through-holes.

 ![tact switch placement](images/20230827_tact-switch-placement.JPG)